 If you’re new to selling online, marketplaces can be an excellent way to generate revenue and build your brand as you work to drive traffic to a new ecommerce website.
 Once approved as a third-party seller on marketplaces, you simply upload your product feed and start selling.

-All of the biggest and most established online marketplaces have programs in place to help you easily navigate the waters of marketing, selling and fulfilling.
+All of the biggest and most established online marketplaces have programs in place to help you quickly navigate the waters of marketing, selling and fulfillment.

-For example, sellers on Amazon, eBay, and Google have access to Amazon Advertising, eBay Promotions Manager, and Google Shopping Actions.
-Each of these digital marketing programs are packed with tools to help you get products in front of all the right customers, at just the right times.
+For example, sellers on Amazon Marketplace, eBay and Google have access to Amazon Advertising, eBay Promotions Manager and Google Shopping Actions.
+These digital marketing programs are packed with tools to help you get your new products in front of all the right customers at just the right times.

 Similar options are available to help sellers meet consumer expectations for fast, free deliveries.
-With programs such as Fulfillment by Amazon (FBA) and eBay Global Shipping, for instance, you can opt to have the marketplace warehouse, pick, pack and ship inventory on your behalf.
+For instance, with programs such as Fulfillment by Amazon (FBA) and eBay Global Shipping, you can opt to have the marketplace warehouse pick, pack and ship inventory on your behalf.